glankk/gz/USAGE.md

     actors of that type.
 The address and id of the selected actor is displayed below, as well as the actor variable in that actor instance.
-The **delete** option deletes the currently selected actor, and the **go to** option teleports link to the location of that actor.
+The **delete** option deletes the currently selected actor, and the **go to** option teleports Link to the location of that actor.
 To spawn a new actor, enter an actor id, variable, the x, y, and z components of the position and rotation to spawn the actor at, and press **spawn**.
-The **fetch from link** option loads link's current position and rotation into the position and rotation fields.
+The **fetch from link** option loads Link's current position and rotation into the position and rotation fields.
 -   **flags:** Display and edit saved game flags.
 The flags are grouped by the records they are kept in.
 Use the arrows to cycle between flag records.